Dynamics on invariant tori emerging through forced symmetry breaking in phase oscillator networks

 \section{Numerical continuation of solutions on perturbed tori}

 We now explore numerically how solutions on the perturbed tori change and bifurcate as the asymmetry parameter~$\delta$ is increased.
-The approximations computed in the previous section are the key to generate starting data for the numerical continuation: The first-order dynamics allow to compute approximate solutions for~$\delta$ small on the tori $\SDD, \SSD$.
-The embedding then allows to map these solutions into the full phase space~$\T^6$ to generate starting data that can be continued using~\textsc{Auto} (see~\cite{Code} for accompanying computer code).
+The approximations computed in the previous section are the key to generate starting data for the numerical continuation: The first-order dynamics allow one to compute approximate solutions for~$\delta$ small on the tori $\SDD, \SSD$.
+The embedding then maps these solutions into the full phase space~$\T^6$ to generate starting data that can be continued using~\textsc{Auto} (see~\cite{Code} for accompanying computer code).

 Note that the $S_2$~symmetry on~$\T^6$ that acts by permuting the oscillators within one population induces a symmetry action on~$\T^3$.
 If a population is desynchronized~(`$\Dp$') this corresponds to a shift by~$\pi$.
 We expect that this is reflected in the bifurcation diagrams.
 Moreover, this explains why a perturbation with single harmonics does not affect the local dynamics on~$\SDD$ where only even harmonics appear in the normal form dynamics: Only even harmonics preserve a phase shift by~$\pi$.